DrDonk/OC4VM/notes.md

 > | 12.x, 13.0 to 13.2.1 | BA000000 0090 | BA < Core Count > 0000 0090 |
 > | 13.3 +               | BA000000 00   | BA < Core Count > 0000 00   |
 >
-> From the table above substitue `< Core Count >` with the hexadecimal value matching your physical core count.
+> From the table above substitute `< Core Count >` with the hexadecimal value matching your physical core count.
 Do not use your CPU's thread count.
 See the table below for the values matching your CPU core count.
 >
 >
 > | Core Count | Hexadecimal |